-The Program's Learning Outcomes are tightly tied with our overarching goal to train highly professional and skillful practitioners of school psychology.
-Specifically, we seek to develop functional competencies (that attend to the application of school psychology) and foundational competencies (that address the more essential human aspects of the practice-such as empathy and ethical attitude) in our students.
+The Program's Learning Outcomes are tightly tied with our overarching goal to train highly professional and skillful practitioners of Clinical, Developmental Psychology.
+Specifically, we seek to develop functional competencies (that attend to the application of Clinical, Developmental Psychology) and foundational competencies (that address the more essential human aspects of the practice-such as empathy and ethical attitude) in our students.
 Target functional competencies include: Assessment; interventions; use of supervision; conceptualization and scientific evaluation; research skills; and proficient knowledge of developmental psychopathology.
 Foundational competencies include: Professionalism and ethical conduct; reflectiveness and self-awareness; interpersonal wellness and effectiveness; optimal functioning in systems and across disciplines.
 Students graduating from the program will have developed several competencies in the following domain areas: